JunzoKamahara/simple-card-battle/README.md

-# simple-card-battle
+# Simple card battle
 This is a programming course material.

-##Simple Card Battle Program with Object Oriented
+## Simple Card Battle Program with Object Oriented
 Text based Card match battle.

 This is a two-player card game where the objective is to defeat your opponent by reducing their HP (hit points) to zero.
 Each player has an HP value and a deck of cards.
 The cards in the deck have two parameters: attack power and defense power.